 Outstanding performances for England U21 foreshadowed James Haskell’s route into the England Elite Squad and the 50 senior caps he has won so far include 23 consecutively before he was an unused bench replacement against Australia at Sydney in June 2010.
-He completed a half century of Test appearances in the final game of the 2013 RBS 6 Nations Championship against Wales in Cardiff, but missed the summer tour of South America because of tendinitis.
+He completed a half century of Test appearances in the final game of the 2013 RBS 6 Nations Championship against Wales in Cardiff, but missed last summer's tour of South America because of tendinitis.

 He had been man of the match when England beat Scotland 22-16 at Twickenham in March 2011, was his country’s top tackler with 57 in that Championship and scored his fourth Test try against Wales at Twickenham the following August.

 Windsor-born James, originally a London Wasps player, spent two seasons with Stade Français before being released by the French Top 14 club in June 2011.